 The role water plays in health and well-being is wide and varied and includes:

 Although kittens drink their mother’s milk until she weans them as early as four weeks old, they still need to drink water.
-After being weaned off of milk, most kittens lose the ability to digest milk sugar efficiently.
+After being weaned off of milk, some kittens lose the ability to digest milk sugar efficiently.
 For this reason, it’s best to feed only a small quantity of milk to cats.
 Some products, like Fancy Feast Creamy Delights feature just a touch of real milk – enough to create a creamy, dreamy taste with careful attention to sensitive systems.

 If your cat neglects her water bowl, she may become dehydrated.
 Signs of dehydration in cats include dry mouth, lethargy or depression, panting, loss of appetite and/or decrease in skin elasticity.

 If you notice any of the above signs, call your veterinarian.
 They can give your cat fluids, rule out any potential illnesses and offer guidance on preventing dehydration in the future.